-The bison is one of the first mammals that you may think of when you think of America and are the countries national mammal.
+The bison is one of the first mammals you may think of when you think of America and are the countries national mammal.
 They are ingrained in the history and culture of the United States, not only to the early Native Americans but have been featured on state flags and seals.
 I wanted to look into these massive creatures and have done some research to share with you here.

 Bison are herd animals and migrate in great numbers due to food and water constraints.
-Bison can be extremely dangerous due to their large size and unpredictable nature.
+Bison can be extremely dangerous due to its large size and unpredictable nature.
 Wolves do not have many natural predators but can be taken down by a pack of wolves.

 There is a lot of information about American bison, and I wanted to condense this for you.
 I am sure you will find out some fantastic facts about these magnificent American animals.

 The American bison is also known as the American buffalo.
-Although known as a buffalo, they are a distinct species from the Asian water buffalo and African buffalo.
+Although known as buffalo, they are a distinct species from the Asian water buffalo and African buffalo.

 Bison was a word that was coined in 1774.
-Due to the American Bison being a distinct species from the Asian Buffalo and African buffalo, the American species was changed to its taxonomic name of bison bison.
+Due to the American Bison being a distinct species from the Asian Buffalo and African buffalo, the American species was changed to its taxonomic name of Bison bison.

 The name change was due to the American buffalo’s similarity to another animal, the European bison, also known as the wisent (Bison bonasus).

 What is a Male and Female Bison Called?

 The male Bison is known as a bull; the female Bison is called a cow.